 As courts continue to grapple with the interplay between CUMMA, NJLAD and employment practices, employers are encouraged to consult with legal counsel on implementing policies and dispensing discipline implicating an employee’s use of medical marijuana on and off the job.

-To learn more about best practices in this area, please contact the author of this alert, Jemi Goulian Lucey, a member of the firm’s Employment Law and Cannabis Industry Practice Groups.
+To learn more about best practices in this area, please contact the author of this alert, Jemi Goulian Lucey, a member of the firm’s Employment Law Practice Group.

 The possession, sale, manufacture, use or distribution of marijuana is illegal under federal law, which could result in severe financial and criminal penalties.
 The legalization of marijuana under any state or local law does not override the federal law.
 No legal advice we give is intended to provide any guidance or assistance in violating federal law.
 Any legal work or advice the firm may provide related to contracts, financing, leasing, the formation of business entities, dispute resolution or any other legal work that a business may require shall not be construed as advising or encouraging a client to engage in a business or activity that violates any federal or state law.